ychalier/transflow/USAGE.md

 >    transflow v4l2::/dev/video4 --size 1280x720 --mv --view-flow
 >    ```

-## Pixmap Alteration

-Altering the pixmap is a way to control how the output will look if the flow has the *expansion property*, ie. some pixels grow into regions that eventually covers large areas of the original pixmap.
-For instances, a video of a body of water in motion will drastically decrease the number of independent pixels.
-This means that forcing the color of those pixels will impact the whole output while only imperceptibly alter the input.

-You can specify an alteration image with the `--alteration` argument.
-It takes a path to a PNG file.
-This image should be transparent (alpha channel set to 0) for pixels that should not be touched.
-Non-transparent pixels will be pasted onto the pixmap.
-For video pixmaps, the same alteration is applied on all frames.

-In order to know in advance which pixels to alter, you may use the [extra/control.py](extra/control.py) script:

-1. First, use Transflow with the `--checkpoint-every` or `--checkpoint-end` flag to generate a mapping checkpoint (see [Restart From Checkpoint](#restart-from-checkpoint)).
-    ```console
-    transflow flow.mp4 -C
-    ```
-2. Then, call the [control.py](extra/control.py) script and pass the checkpoint as argument.
-If you already know which pixmap image you're using, you might want to pass it as well.
-    ```console
-    python extra/control.py flow_12345.ckpt.zip image.jpg
-    ```
-3. Edit the color of some sources and export the alteration image by hitting Ctrl+S (more details below).
-4. Use Transflow again and specify the pixmap alteration argument.
-    ```console
-    transflow flow.mp4 -p image.jpg --alteration flow_12345_1730000000000.png
-    ```

-In the [control.py](extra/control.py) GUI, you see pixel sources in the header, ordered by their target area, decreasing: this means the first (top left) source covers the most area.
-Hovering on it highlights its target zone.
-Clicking on it opens a color picker to edit its color.
-Other bindings:
-- Left click: change color
-- Right click: reset color (can be held down)
-- Ctrl+R: reset all colors
-- Ctrl+C: store the color currently pointed at in the buffer
-- Ctrl+V: apply the buffered color to the region pointed at (can be held down)
-- Ctrl+S: export alteration input as PNG

-> [!NOTE]
-> If the loaded accumulator contains too many sources, the least important ones are ignored for better performances.
-This can be controlled with the `-m, --max-sources-display` argument.

-> [!WARNING]
-> This script is a hacky tool and may (will) not work in some contexts.
-Feel free to improve it and share your code!

 ## Live Visualization

 If the `-o, --output` argument is omitted, ie. no output file is provided, a window will show processed frames as they are produced.
 The window can be closed by pressing the ESC key.
 This allows for checking an output before going all-in on a one hour render.